 2. Julie Andrews

 As a child, Andrews studied under Madame Lilian Stiles-Allen who has said that the “range, accuracy, and tone” of her young voice amazed her.
 In the mid-forties would perform with her parents on stage.
-Her professional debut occurred when her step-father introduced her to Val Parnell, whose company own several theaters in London.
+Her professional debut occurred when her stepfather introduced her to Val Parnell, whose company owned several theaters in London.